pkdone/MongoSecurityPlaypen/README.md

     $ vagrant up

+**Note:** Halt/Up doesn't currently work when the 'encryptdb_enabled' variable is true, because the PyKMIP Server is intended for testing purposes only and does not have the capability to persist saved keys to disk (see section 4.
+Project TODOs, below).

 To completely remove the VMs, ready to start all over again with 'vagrant up', run:

     $ vagrant destroy -f

-**Note:** Halt/Up doesn't currently work when the 'encryptdb_enabled' variable is true, because the PyKMIP Server does not have is for testing purposes only and dies not persisted saved keys to disk (see section 3.
-Project TODOs, below).
+**Note:** If a different security configuration is required, by changing the values in the text file __vars/external_vars.yml__, the steps of running 'vagrant destroy -f' and then 'vagrant up' need to be executed, to tear down and then re-create the whole environment again.
+This project does not have a way of allowing just a few existing environment settings to be re-configured on the fly.

 ### 2.3 Using Mongo Shell to Connect to the Replica Set

 Each sub-section below outlines a specific way to connect to the MongoDB cluster, depending on the type of MongoDB authentication that has been configured for the cluster.

 **Notes:**
- * For some types of authentication, when connecting via the Mongo Shell, Fully Qualified Domain Names - FQDNs (eg. dbnode1.vagrant.dev), need to be used rather than just hostnames (eg. dbnode1, localhost) or IP addresses (eg. 192.168.14.101, or 127.0.0.1.
+ * For some types of authentication, when connecting via the Mongo Shell, Fully Qualified Domain Names - FQDNs (eg. dbnode1.vagrant.dev), need to be used rather than just hostnames (eg. dbnode1, localhost) or IP addresses (eg. 192.168.14.101, or 127.0.0.1).
 This is necessary when using Kerberos, Certificates and/or TLS.
  * For some types of authentication, when invoking the Mongo Shell, the 'mongo' command has to be run as the 'mongod' OS user because a referenced file (such as a keyfile/certificate or a Kerberos keytab), has been "locked down" to only be visible to the 'mongod' OS user that runs the 'mongod' OS process.
 Hence the use of 'sudo' in those cases.

 #### 2.3.1 Connect with no authentication enabled